Oklahoma Online Gambling

 Other news from the endeavor was that Universal was going to acquire the tribe’s online gaming assets, but that appears to have been delayed as well.
 In addition, the Cheyenne and Arapaho Tribes of Oklahoma filed a lawsuit against Universal’s aforementioned owner for having cheated the out of $13 million in a similar online poker deal.

 As of the beginning of 2018, there were no updates about the site’s launch or any legal matters pertaining to the Iowa Tribe, Universal, or PokerTribe itself.
+The Oklahoma’s legislative session ended with no action being taken on the aforementioned.

 Gambling Sites FAQ